 Homeopathic remedies are generally safe, and the risk of a serious adverse side effect arising from taking these remedies is thought to be small.

 Some homeopathic remedies may contain substances that aren't safe or interfere with the action of other medicines.

 You should talk to your GP before stopping any treatment prescribed by a doctor, or avoiding procedures such as vaccination, in favour of homeopathy.

 What can we conclude from the evidence?

-There is no evidence for the idea that substances that can induce certain symptoms can also help to treat them.
-There is no evidence for the idea that diluting and shaking substances in water can turn those substances into medicines.
+Nor is there any evidence behind the idea that diluting and shaking substances in water can turn those substances into medicines.

-It is of note, for example, that many homeopathic remedies are diluted to such an extent that there is unlikely to be a single molecule of the original substance remaining in the final remedy.
-In cases such as these, homeopathic remedies consist of nothing but water.
+For example, many homeopathic remedies are diluted to such an extent that it's unlikely there's a single molecule of the original substance remaining in the final remedy.
+In cases like these, homeopathic remedies consist of nothing but water.

-Some people who use homeopathy may see an improvement in their health condition due to a phenomenon known as the placebo effect.
+Some people who use homeopathy may see an improvement in their health condition as the result of a phenomenon known as the placebo effect.